Covering Conflict Topic of High School Media Day Workshop Thursday, December 11, 2014

 Photos by Victoria A. Mikula, sophomore photojournalism major

-More About: high school media day, broadcast reporting, broadcast reporting, journalism, photography, multimedia, North Allegheny Senior High School, Fox Chapel Area High School, Avonworth High School, high school programs, public relations and advertising, Kiski Area High School, broadcast production and media management
+More About: high school media day, broadcast reporting, journalism, photography, multimedia, North Allegheny Senior High School, Fox Chapel Area High School, Avonworth High School, high school programs, public relations and advertising, Kiski Area High School, broadcast production and media management